MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-Did you know that the first known computer programmer was a woman?
-Ada Lovelace, a British mathematician, is credited for writing the world's first machine algorithm for an early computing machine that existed only on paper, in the mid-1800s.
-This was long before the invention of the modern computer.
-So, while we often talk about the field of programming as being male-dominated, it was actually started by a woman!
+Did you know that the first computer programmer was a woman named Ada Lovelace?
+Not only is it interesting for gender representation, but it also goes all the way back to 1843.
+She is credited with writing instructions for the first computer program in the mid-1800s.
+Quite an achievement, especially considering computers wouldn't be invented for another century!